Teaching License Programs

 - Teaching English to Speakers of Other Languages (TESOL) Education

-Teaching and Learning offers five beneficial endorsement programs that adhere to the Ohio Department of Education's endorsement standards.
 An endorsement from The Ohio State University is a supplemental credential that can be added to your existing Ohio teaching license and increase your marketability as an educator.
 It gives you the flexibility to teach additional subjects and/or grade levels than a standard teaching license.
 Each program adheres to the Ohio Department of Education's endorsement standards.

 We have developed these programs to have flexibility to fit around your schedule, so earning an endorsement is a convenient and smooth process.